Gilead Sciences, Inc. [GILD] – Analyzing the GILD using Fundamentals and Trend Analysis

-Gilead Sciences, Inc. [NASDAQ: GILD] stock went up by 0.78% or 0.58 points up from its previous closing price of $74.21.
-The stock reached $74.79 during the last trading session.
-During the course of the last 5 trading session in the week, GILD share price went up during 2 out of 5 days, that way losing -0.37% in the period of the last 7 days.
+Gilead Sciences, Inc. [NASDAQ: GILD] stock went up by 0.16% or 0.12 points up from its previous closing price of $76.01.
+The stock reached $76.13 during the last trading session.
+During the course of the last 5 trading session in the week, GILD share price went up during 2 out of 5 days, that way gaining +4.78% in the period of the last 7 days.

 Gilead Sciences, Inc. [NASDAQ:GILD]: Analyst Rating and Earnings